santosomar/RAG-for-cybersecurity/part3_prompt_chaining/README.md

 # Prompt Chaining Examples

-This directory contains examples demonstrating the use of LangChain Expression Language (LCEL) for creating and managing prompt chains.
+This directory contains examples demonstrating the use of LangChain Expression Language (LCEL) for creating and managing prompt chains, with a focus on cybersecurity applications.

-## Files
+## Files Overview

 ### `basic_chain_example.py`
 A demonstration of how to create and execute a basic prompt chain using LangChain.
 This example showcases: